amygdala/tensorflow-workshop/workshop_sections/word2vec_optimized/README.md

 `word2vec_optimized` shows how to restore graph variables from disk: we'll restore the model with checkpointed learned variables.
 (A later example will show how to load the graph structure from disk as well).

 Because you won't have time to fully train your model during this workshop, download pregenerated checkpoint data from an already-trained model [here](xxx).
 Then, create a `saved_model` directory in which to store the saved model info.
-(This example creates a subdirectory of the current directory; however, you can put it where you like.)
+(This example assumes a subdirectory of the current directory.)

 Unzip the [** xxx file **] into this directory.
 You should see some `model.ckpt*`` files as well as a file named `checkpoint`.